cybertraining-dsc/fa20-523-337/project/project.md

 [![Check Report](https://github.com/cybertraining-dsc/fa20-523-337/workflows/Check%20Report/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-337/actions)
 [![Status](https://github.com/cybertraining-dsc/fa20-523-337/workflows/Status/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-337/actions)
 Status: in progress
-- [ ] please follow our template
+- [x] please follow our template
-- [ ] Please add references - Facing issues with adding reference.
-Need assitance
+- [x] Please add references - Facing issues with adding reference.
+Need assistance
 - [ ] Please correct the images with correct markdown syntax.
 - [ ] usage of italic vs quotes
 - [ ] wrong indentation level when doing lists, student does not do markdown
 - [ ] wrong indentation while using paragraphs they must not be indented
-- [ ] wrong indentation when using images, images must not be in bullet lists but stands long, images must be refered to in text as Figure x
+- [x] wrong indentation when using images, images must not be in bullet lists but stands long, images must be refered to in text as Figure x
 - [ ] missing empty line before captions
 - [ ] future considerations should be renamed to Limitations.
 - [ ] there ar no : in headers such as in future considerations: